n-ckr-ch-rds-n/interviews/quiz_questions.md

 - A hashmap allocates an index to a key in a hash using a hash function.
 - That sounds nuts.
 It makes more sense with an example:
 - Say I have a key-value pair like `{ 'vodka': '45%' }` and I want to know its position in a hash that stores the percentage proof values for loads of alcoholic drinks.
-- The hashmap can tell me where in the hash `{ 'vodka': '45%' }` is (if it's already in the hash), or where it should be inserted (if it's not).
+- The hashmap can tell me where in the hash `{ 'vodka': '45%' }` is (if it's already in the hash) – useful when the hash is super-long – or where it should be inserted (if it's not).
 Index no. 25, for example.
 - The hashmap does this with a 'hash function', a function that takes the key, (`'vodka'`), as an argument and returns an index.
 - An issue with hash functions is that if they're not implemented well they can return the same index for different keys.
 - Hash functions work out what the index of the key is based on rules.
 If the rules are faulty the function may return the same index for `'vodka'` as for `'gin'`.
 This is known as a 'hash collision'.
-- A perfect hash function produces a 'uniform distrubution' of hash values, which is to say no collisions.
+- A perfect hash function produces a 'uniform distribution' of hash values, which is to say no collisions.
-- Cryptographic functions are a good way of ensuring there are no collisions.
-Each key generates a unique index using encryption algorithms.
+- Cryptographic functions are a good way of ensuring there are no collisions, as each key generates a unique index using encryption algorithms.

 ##### What do you understand about usability principles? (for front end jobs)
+- Usability principles are design principles aimed at making user experience of software smoother.
+- There's a wellknown set of 10 principles set out by Jakob Nielson and Rolf Molich in the 1990s.
+They are good principles:
+- (i) Visibility of system status.
+Keep the user up to date with what is going on with the system.
+Is something 'loading...'?
+Is their 'payment being processed...'?
+- (ii) Match between system and real world.
+Don't use technical jargon; use words correctly; information should appear in an order that makes sense.
+- (iii) User control and freedom.
+Users will make mistakes.
+Give them a clear escape route, well sign-posted, if they go down the wrong path.
+- (iv) Consistency and standards.
+The use of vocabulary should be consistent across the interface.
+Users shouldn't have to worry that a word might mean something else.
+- (v) Error prevention.
+Good error messages are important but even better is to make it impossible for users to trigger errors.
+Test all unhappy paths.
+- (vi) Recognition rather than recall.
+Don't make the user have to use their memory.
+They shouldn't have to remember information from earlier in their experience.
+Instructions for how to operate the system should be always available.
+- (vii) Flexibility and efficiency of use.
+Experienced users should be able to accelerate their experience, using keyboard shortcuts etc. The interface should cater to all levels of experience with the software.
+- (viii) Aesthetic and minimalist design.
+Don't present information that is not relevant.
+It reduces visibility of information that is.
+- (ix) Help users diagnose and recover from errors.
+Error messages should be clearly worded, identify the problem and suggest a solution.
+- (x) Help and documentation.
+Should be easy to search, not too long, and focus on the user's task.

 What is the difference between a linked list and an array list?
 Name a design pattern; how would you use it?
 What does the Single Responsibility Principle mean?